Jack Latvala

-Jack Latvala (born November 3, 1951) is a Republican politician from Florida.
+Woodrow John Latvala Jr. (November 3, 1951 – July 8, 2026) was an American Republican politician from Florida.
 He represented the Pinellas County area in the Florida Senate from 1994 to 2002, and again from 2010 to 2018.

 Latvala was also a candidate for Governor of Florida in 2018, but withdrew from the race and resigned from his position in the state Senate following allegations of sexual harassment and public corruption.

 Early life and education

-Latvala was born in Oxford, Mississippi, and moved to Florida in 1961, where he later attended Stetson University.
+Latvala was born in Oxford, Mississippi on November 3, 1951.
+He moved to Florida in 1961, where he later attended Stetson University.
 He graduated in 1973 and later became the CEO of GCI Printing Services, which is based in Largo.

 Florida Senate

 Elections

 In 1994, Latvala ran for the Florida Senate from the 19th District, which included northern Pinellas and western Pasco Counties, defeating Democratic nominee Chuck Lehr 59.7 to 40.3%.
 In 1996, he won reelection over Sue Humphreys by a similar margin, and was reelected without opposition in 2000.
 Latvala could not run for reelection in 2002 due to term limits.

 In 2010, when Democratic State Senator Charlie Justice decided to run for Congress rather than reelection to his 16th District, Latvala opted to run in the Pinellas and Hillsborough County seat.
 He defeated Pinellas County School Board member Nina Hayden in the general election.

 After the 2012 decennial redistricting, Latvala ran in the 20th District, which was based exclusively in northern Pinellas County.
 Latvala defeated business owner Zahid Roy in the Republican primary, and deaf child welfare advocate Ashley Rhodes-Courter in the general election.
 The Tampa Bay Times endorsed Latvala for reelection, calling him "the most powerful independent voice among the Republicans," citing several instances in which he vocally opposed his own party.
 Latvala won nearly 58% of the vote in the general election.
 After court-ordered redistricting in 2016, Latvala's district was reconfigured to include northern Pinellas and southwestern Pasco Counties and was renumbered the 16th.